AguaClara/humic_acid/Research Report.md

 </div>

 ## Future Work
-Completion of our goals and objectives will give AguaClara enough information about humic acid removal for the expansion of this laboratory experiment to a plant scale operation.
+Completion of our goals and objectives will give AguaClara enough information about humic acid removal, for the expansion of this laboratory experiment to a plant scale operation.
 The use of humic acid to mimic the conditions of the water in the location of AguaClara plants is not completely accurate.
-This is because there are other particles in natural water that may affect the removal of humic acid and the ability of coagulant to bind to the clay and humic acid particles.
-If we can complete the humic acid section of experimentation, we can begin to add more particles, along with humic acid, into our experimental water to more closely resemble the source water at AguaClara plants.
-Eventually a complete understanding of the effects of coagulant on particle removal will allow AguaClara to develop relationships and equations to determine how much coagulant is needed for the proper cleaning of various source waters.
-Coagulant concentration should also not be too high because it is unnecessary and potentially harmful to the water quality.
-Too much coagulant will prevent flocculation which is counter-productive to our goal of removing humic acid.Too little coagulant means the water still potentially has significant levels of humic acid, which will be problematic once chlorine is used to kill bacteria in the water, because the humic acid and chlorine will react to form chloroform which is very harmful to the human liver and humans in general.
+This is because there are other particles in natural water that may affect the removal of humic acid.
+These other particles also affect the ability of coagulant to bind to the clay and humic acid particles.
+If we can complete the humic acid section of experimentation, we can begin to add more particles, along with humic acid, into our experimental water.
+This allows us to more closely resemble the source water at AguaClara plants.
+Eventually a complete understanding of the effects of coagulant on particle removal will allow AguaClara to develop relationships and equations.
+These equations will be used to determine how much coagulant is needed for the proper cleaning of various source waters.
+More specifically, the mathematical model we will create will relate humic acid concentration to optimal coagulant concentration.
+Once we plot this data for various results, we can predict what coagulant level we'll need to remove any humic acid concentration.
+Currently, we are testing for the optimal coagulant level for our third humic acid concentration, 15 mg/L.

 <div class="alert alert-block alert-danger">
 Do not switch between first and third person.
 Need to be consistent